 Stage two, stress starts to build.
 Your judgment starts to become clouded.
 You have to make a conscious effort not to lose it, not to give in to anger, anxiety, or becoming impatient.

 Stage three, when you just can not cope, and you explode, often afterwards feeling embarrassed or guilty.

-The breaking point requires you to restructure, to find new ideas or activity, to either work on a situation until you breakthrough or break out of the situation before you break down.
+The breaking point requires you to restructure, to find new ideas or activities, to either work on a situation until you breakthrough or break out of the situation before you break down.

-When every time life drives you to a breaking point, and you feel like it’s just too hard, too stressful far too emotional and now to draining you might quit, back up, run away and it’s ok to feel like this, yet if you do you’ll not master the breaking points, and they’ll keep coming back stronger than the last.
+When every time life drives you to a breaking point, and you feel like it’s just too hard, too stressful, far too emotional and now too draining, you might quit, back up, run away, and it’s ok to feel like this, yet if you do you’ll not master the breaking points, and they’ll keep coming back stronger than the last.

 Life is a teacher, the breaking points are part of the lessons, and you are the master of your own mindset.